HanCreation/narrative-nest/README.md

   - `firebase-config.tsx`: Initializing and configuring Firebase services within the application.
 This includes setting up Firebase Authentication and Firestore for database operations.

 ## Documentation

 - `first_commit` : code scratch made by Dean Hans
 - `second_commit` : Minor update on src by Dean Hans
 - `third_commit` : Minor update on src by Dean Hans
 - `fourth_commit` : Minor update on src by Dean Hans
 - `fifth_commit` : Minor update on src by Dean Hans
 - `sixth_commit` : Minor update on src by Dean Hans
 - `seventh_commit` : link every page on src by Dean Hans
 - `eighth_commit` : Added documentation on src, footer in LoginPage and SignupPage, and updating Readme by Hendra & Wilson
 - `ninth_commit` : Firebase setup and integration, updated History.tsx, view history, signup, and login
+- `tenth_commit` : Sign up bug fix

 ## API

 SDXL Lightning is used by API Call to Gradio from this Huggingface Space [SDXL Lightning by Bytedance](https://huggingface.co/spaces/ByteDance/SDXL-Lightning)